Jury to decide if deadly bunker fire was crime or accident

 Khafra met Beckwitt online.
 Beckwitt had invested money in a company Khafra was trying to launch as he helped Beckwitt dig the tunnels.

-Firefighters found Khafra's charred, naked body in the basement when they entered the home.
+Firefighters found Khafra's charred, naked body after entering the home.
 A hole in the concrete basement floor led to a shaft that dropped down 20 feet (6 meters) into tunnels that branched out roughly 200 feet (60 meters) in length.

 Bonsib said nothing happened in the tunnels that endangered anyone's life.